Camp Chiricahua: Jul 12—23, 2011

 - Jul 11, 2007: Camp Chiricahua: PDF (108.9 KB)

 - Jul 06, 2006: Camp Chiricahua: PDF (161.6 KB)

 Future Tour Dates:

 - Aug 06—17, 2013

 This departure is sold out!
 Add your name to the waiting list, or inquire about this tour by calling our office (1-800-328-VENT or 512-328-5221), or emailing us (firstname.lastname@example.org).

 A unique summertime youth program centered on the wildlife-rich ecosystems of Southeastern Arizona’s Chiricahua Mountains.

 Camp Chiricahua presents young birders with an extraordinary opportunity to share a mutual love of birds and nature in one of the greatest natural history locations in North America.
-The camp, co-sponsored by the American Birding Association and Leica Sport Optics, is designed for boys and girls between the ages of 14 and 18 to become familiar with the flora and fauna of Southeast Arizona.
+The camp, co-sponsored by the Black Swamp Bird Observatory, American Birding Association, and Leica Sport Optics, is designed for boys and girls between the ages of 14 and 18 to become familiar with the flora and fauna of Southeast Arizona.

 The primary focus of the camp is on the rich birdlife of the region, but we will also explore all aspects of nature, and spend time learning about habitats and ecosystems.
 Campers do not need to be expert birders, but should possess an interest in birds and nature.

 Campers should expect to see most of the special birds of Southeast Arizona, including such sought-after species as Elegant Trogon, a good variety of hummingbirds, Sulphur-bellied Flycatcher, and Red-faced Warbler.
 Evening night drives will provide additional opportunities for mammals, reptiles, and insects.